ConnyOnny/sdfgen/Readme.md

 		--save-mipmaps BASENAME
-		                    save the mipmaps used for accelerated calculation to BASENAMEi.png, where 'i' is the mipmap level -t --type TYPE      One of 'png', 'f32', 'f64'. f32 and f64 are raw floating point formats.
+		                    save the mipmaps used for accelerated calculation to BASENAMEi.png, where 'i' is the mipmap level -t, --type TYPE     One of 'png', 'u16', 'f32', 'f64'. f32 and f64 are raw floating point formats, u16 is raw unsigned 16 bit integers.
 Default: png
 		--threads THREADCOUNT
 		                    How many CPU computing threads to use.